 Ceramic tile is a classic choice for bathroom walls.
 With tile, as long as it is properly applied, moisture will never be a problem.
 Since the days of the ancient Romans, tile has been used even for standing-water surfaces such as the insides of bathtubs and pools.

 Design is your main consideration.
 All tile has grout, and grout means lines.
 Lines create patterns that can either enhance or detract from the bathroom's appearance.
 Too many tiles can make a room feel busy, ponderous, sterile, and even depressing.
 Partially tiling the wall is a good compromise.
-Ceramic tile used as wainscot usually stops at a certain point on the wall, around 36 to 38 inches.
+Ceramic tile used as wainscot usually stops at a certain point on the wall, around 36 inches is typical.

 Beadboard provides only partial coverage for the wall: the lower half.
 But the lower section is the most important part when it comes to moisture problems.
 Beadboard can be painted with semi-gloss or glossy paint, which thoroughly protects the lower parts of the walls against moisture.

 For easier installation, purchase panels of beadboard that are eight feet long by four feet high.
 Installed lengthwise, these long boards lay down quickly with construction glue and finish nails.
 For a more refined and historically accurate look, choose individual beadboard planks.

 Beadboard gives your bathroom a classic look, which can be either an asset or a deficit.
 For traditionally styled bathrooms, beadboard fits right in.
 For modern bathrooms, beadboard is out of place and ungainly.